10 Operations and Analytics

 #-----------------------------------------------------------------

-Let’s begin by looking at correlations between each process component.
-We want to see if any particular component correlates more closely with the total time.
-A few packages will build correlation tables for you, but we will go ahead and build this manually.
+Let’s take a closer look at the wait-time data and think about how me might simulate it.
+We’ll begin by looking at correlations between each process component.
+We are looking to see if any particular component is more closely correlated with the total time.
+There are a few packages that will build correlation tables for you, but we will go ahead and build this manually.

 #-----------------------------------------------------------------